Accessibility links

 3. Under Tubes, ensure the correct video tube is selected.

-Request distribution to social media
+Request streaming to social media

 1. Scroll to the Multimedia distribution section.

-3. Hit Save to confirm.
+3. Hit Save to confirm the request.

 You see the status Waiting to be processed by the distribution partner next to each request.

-For details, go to Check the status of a request.
+For details, go to Check the status.

-Check the status of a request
+Check the status

 YouTube